Emp5r0R/Secure-The-Throne/content/posts/1742495331851-Travel-Walkthrough(HTB)/index.md

  |  - http://blog.travel.htb/wp-content/themes/twentytwenty/style.css?ver=1.2, Match: 'Version: 1.2'

 ```
-- But there were nothing useful
+- But there was nothing useful
-- When I try to access `blog-dev.travel.htb` I get `403` but If I fuzz the URL I can see exposed `.git`
+- When I try to access `blog-dev.travel.htb` I get `403` but If I fuzz for directories I can see a exposed `.git` directory.
-- From the `git` dump I can see three files `README.md`,`rss_template.php`,`template.php` respectively
+- Quickly I used `git-dumper` tool and from the dump I can see three files `README.md`,`rss_template.php`,`template.php` respectively
-- The file `README.md` exposed some information by exposing this content
+- The file `README.md` exposed some information

 ```
 # Rss Template Extension